There are few men’s accessories as classic, dapper and distinguished as the pocket watch.

 Here are a few tips to really nail the vest-jeans-pocket watch combo:

-- Opt for jeans in both a slim fit and a darker wash; the combo will inherently make them look a little more dressed up.
+- Opt for jeans in both a slim fit and a darker wash; the combo will inherently give your jeans a slightly more formal look.

 - Choose a vest with some texture in it – think tweed or herringbone rather than silk – to evoke the Peaky Blinders era without going full cosplay.